12.3 – A Heterodox Macroeconomic Perspective

 Keynes and the Aggregate Demand/Aggregate Supply Model

 Many orthodox economists believe that, once issues like sticky wages and prices are recognized, the simplified AD/AS model that we saw in Chapter “The Aggregate Demand-Aggregate Supply Model” is fully consistent with Keynes’s original model.
-Figure 2, below, is the AD/AS diagram which illustrates two basic Keynesian assumptions—the importance of aggregate demand in causing recession and that if an economic contraction occurs it will continue until the economy stabilizes with sticky wages and prices at less a than full employment outcome. stickiness of wages and prices.
-Note that in an economic trough, because of the stickiness of wages and prices, flattens the aggregate supply curve. is flatter than either supply curve (labor or specific good).
+Figure 2, below, is the AD/AS diagram which illustrates two basic Keynesian assumptions: the importance of aggregate demand in causing recessions, and that if an economic contraction occurs it will continue until the economy stabilizes with sticky wages and prices at less than a full employment outcome.
+Note that in an economic trough, because of the stickiness of wages and prices, the aggregate supply curve is flatter than either supply curve (labor or specific good).
 In fact, if wages and prices were so sticky that they did not fall at all, the aggregate supply curve would be completely flat below potential GDP, as Figure 2 shows.
 This outcome is an important example of a macroeconomic externality, the fallacy of composition where what happens at the macro level is different from and inferior to what happens at the micro level.
 For example, a firm should respond to a decrease in demand for its product by cutting its price to increase sales.
 However, if all firms experience a decrease in demand for their products, sticky prices in the aggregate prevent aggregate demand from rebounding (which we would show as a movement along the AD curve in response to a lower price level).

 More recent research, though, has indicated that in the real world, an aggregate supply curve is more curved than the right angle depicted in the figure above.
-Because the economy does not always operate in a depressed or recessed state, one way to try to provide a more Rather, the real-world reflection of the AS curve is that very flat at levels of output far below potential (“the Keynesian zone”), very steep at levels of output above potential (“the neoclassical zone”) and curved, as the economy transitions from expansions to contractions or vice versa, in between (“the intermediate zone”).
+Rather, the real-world reflection of the AS curve is very flat at levels of output far below potential (“the Keynesian zone”), very steep at levels of output above potential (“the neoclassical zone”) and curved, as the economy transitions from expansions to contractions or vice versa, in between (“the intermediate zone”).
 Figure 3 illustrates this.
 The typical aggregate supply curve leads to the concept of the Phillips curve.